Mozart Group

 The Mozart Group is a defunct private military company that operated in Ukraine during the Russian invasion of Ukraine.
 The Mozart Group was composed of Western volunteers with military experience and provided military training, civilian evacuations and rescue, and humanitarian aid distribution.

-It was co-founded in mid-March 2022 by Andrew Milburn, a retired U.S. Marine colonel Deputy Commander of Special Operations Command Central who also served as the head of Mozart Group, and Andrew Bain, also a former U.S. Marine colonel and a Ukraine-based businessman who became the CFO of the Group.
+It was co-founded in mid-March 2022 by Andrew Milburn, a retired U.S. Marine colonel and former Deputy Commander of Special Operations Command Central who also served as the head of Mozart Group, and Andrew Bain, also a former U.S. Marine colonel and a Ukraine-based businessman who became the CFO of the Group.

 The Mozart Group ceased operations in January 2023 after running short of funds.
 During its last months, it had also been confronting mounting operational difficulties.

 Overview

 The name of the group was chosen as a reference and counterpoint to the Russian mercenary Wagner Group, both groups thus being named for German-speaking composers.
 A rescued dog named Richie serves as the group's mascot.

 The Mozart Group was structured as a limited liability company registered in Wyoming, the United States, and is registered as a 501(c)(3) charitable organization.
 Mozart Group enables tax-exempt donations through its "alter ego" organisation Task Force Sunflower.
 Mozart Group is not directly involved in combat (other than self-defence), its volunteers do not carry weapons unless needed, and it is compliant with the US Neutrality Acts which prohibit U.S. citizens from joining foreign militaries or launching wars against countries not at war with the U.S. Milburn has said that Mozart Group has no contact with and receives no support from the U.S. government, but that he wishes there was more contact with the U.S. government and state funding from Western countries.